Yaroslav-Yuriichuk/VR_Sculpture/GAMEPLAY.md

 - Right hand for intrusion
 - Left hand for extrusion

-Sculptures can be saved between session using.
+Sculptures can be saved between session on the cloud and loaded/updated later.

 ## Controls